Santhoshkumark-2005/FoodMunch-Online-Food-Ordering-Website/README.md

 We welcome contributions!
 Here's how you can contribute:

-Fork the repository
+1.Fork the repository

-Create a new branch → feature/your-feature
+2.Create a new branch → feature/your-feature

-Make your changes
+3.Make your changes

-Commit and push your branch
+4.Commit and push your branch

-Open a Pull Request 🎉
+5.Open a Pull Request 🎉

 📜 **License**